MarcaMe/marcaMe/README.md

-# Marca
+# Marca!

-Marca is a web app that lets you gather your content on one page.
+Marca! is a web app that lets you gather your content on one page.
 It includes a chrome extension that allows you to add content to your profile from any page on the web.

 You can gather your favorite articles, videos, and other internet content in one place.
 Marca includes an easy drag and drop interface that allows you to organize content into collections, filter by things such as date, reading time, and other things such as if you have your content favorited.